-Similarly, we issued the Yaskawa Note in the aggregate principal amount of \$15.0 million that is convertible, in whole or in part at Yaskawa's option, into shares of our common stock (subject to a maximum of 3,076,171 shares) at a conversion price of \$5.12 per share.
-If Yaskawa does not elect to convert the Yaskawa Note into shares of our common stock, we will be required to pay the outstanding principal and interest on the Yaskawa Note by the earlier of September 30, 2022 or the occurrence of an event of default or a change of control of us, which will also negatively impact our cash flows and may affect our ability to continue as a going concern if we do not raise significant additional capital before that time.
+Similarly, we issued a promissory note to Yaskawa Electric Corporation ("Yaskawa") in the aggregate principal amount of \$15.0 million that is convertible, in whole or in part at Yaskawa's option, into shares of our common stock (subject to a maximum of 3,076,171 shares) at a conversion price of \$5.12 per share.
+If Yaskawa does not elect to convert the note into shares of our common stock, we will be required to pay the outstanding principal and interest on the note by the earlier of September 30, 2022 or the occurrence of an event of default or a change of control of us, which will also negatively impact our cash flows and may affect our ability to continue as a going concern if we do not raise significant additional capital before that time.

-We are also party to a loan and security agreement (the "LSA") with Nexperia B.V. ("Nexperia"), pursuant to which we have outstanding term loans in an aggregate principal amount of \$15.0 million, separated into tranches for pre-funded projects, and a \$10.0 million revolving loan which bears 6% annual interest.
-The first tranche loan of \$5.0 million under the LSA matures on June 30, 2020.
-If we are not able to complete the milestones under, or extend the maturity date of or otherwise amend the terms of such loan, our near-term cash resources and our ability to continue as a going concern will be significantly affected.
+We are also party to a loan and security agreement (the "LSA") with Nexperia B.V. ("Nexperia"), pursuant to which we have outstanding term loans in an aggregate principal amount of \$10.0 million, separated into tranches for pre-funded projects, and a \$10.0 million revolving loan which bears 6% annual interest.
+The term loans mature on March 31, 2021 and the revolving loan matures on April 4, 2021.
+If we are not able to complete the milestones under the term loans, or extend the maturity dates of or otherwise amend the terms of the term or revolving loans, our cash resources and our ability to continue as a going concern will be significantly affected.

 Our ability to continue as a going concern will depend on us being able to raise significant additional capital to fund our operations and achieve our business objectives, as we do not expect to generate material revenue in the short-term.
-Accordingly, we expect to engage in equity or debt financings to secure additional funds.
-If we undergo one or more additional equity or convertible debt financings, our stockholders may experience significant dilution of their ownership interests, the rights given to new equityholders may be superior to those of our common stockholders and the per share value of our common stock could decline.
+The future impact of the COVID-19 pandemic cannot be predicted with certainty and may make it more difficult or preclude us from raising additional capital, increase our costs of capital and otherwise adversely affect our business, results of operations, financial condition and liquidity.
+We will be required to engage in equity or debt financings to secure additional funds.
+If we close one or more additional equity or convertible debt financings, our stockholders may experience significant dilution of their ownership interests, the rights given to new equityholders may be superior to those of our common stockholders and the per share value of our common stock could decline.
 Furthermore, if we engage in debt financing, the holders of debt would have priority over the holders of our common stock, and we may be required to accept terms that restrict our ability to run our business or incur additional indebtedness.
 The debt financing could also contain restrictive covenants that may impact how we run our business and could result in the loan being paid back in full immediately if we are in non-compliance.
 In addition, if we are unable to raise additional capital when needed or on acceptable terms, we may not be able to, among other things:

-- Continue our business and operations; - develop or enhance our products; - continue to expand our sales and marketing and research and development organizations; - acquire complementary technologies, products or businesses; - expand operations, in the United States or internationally; - hire, train and retain employees; or
+- continue our business and operations; - develop or enhance our products; - continue to expand our sales and marketing and research and development organizations; - acquire complementary technologies, products or businesses; - expand operations, in the United States or internationally; - hire, train and retain employees; or